chnm/thatcamp-org/wp-content/plugins/wpmu-network-site-users-dropdown/readme.txt

 == Installation ==

 1. Download WPMU Network Site Users Dropdown.
-2. Unzip the folder into the `/wp-content/plugins/` directory
+2. Unzip the folder into the `/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==